WildstarStudios/Edgar_Rule_based_AI/readme.md

 * stable builds will be compiled with Nuitka.
 * for speed development builds will be packaged with PyInstaller.
 * you can now get 0.3a https://drive.proton.me/urls/383FR1B88W#nOsm7CsYAyWt (new upload available now!)
+* planning a android port. need a mac computer for ios.

 # 📢 Notice About Training Edgar